The Rules and Regulations for Candidates

 COUNCIL COMPOSITION AND SALARY

-Five Council members are elected at-large for staggered, four-year terms.
-The election is non-partisan, and is held in November of odd-numbered years.
+Five Council members are elected at-large for overlapping, four-year terms.
+The election is non-partisan, and is held in November of even numbered years.
 Once seated, Council members themselves elect the Mayor and Vice Mayor for a term of one year.
 Meetings are typically held the first and third Tuesday of each month beginning at 6:45 p.m. usually lasting until 11:00 p.m.
 Council members typically spend 20-40 hours each week on their responsibilities.

 City Council Ordinance 06-1985 set Council member salaries at $730.24 per month.
 Members also receive medical, dental, vision, and life insurance benefits, and may qualify for Public Employee Retirement System (PERS) benefits.

 All candidates are given the State’s Code of Fair Campaign Ethics and may voluntarily choose to sign that form and file it with the City Clerk.
-Violations of this form are reported to The The Fair Political Practices Commission at 1-800-561-1861
+Violations of this form are reported to the Fair Political Practices Commission at 1.800.561.1861.

 Candidates and seated Council members file a number of mandatory and voluntary documents.
 They include but are not limited to the following:

-1. The Candidate Statement that is printed in the Voter’s Information Pamphlet.
+1. The Candidate Statement that is printed in the Voter’s Information Pamphlet (voluntary).

-2. A Statement of Economic Interest, in which the candidate discloses personal financial information that may create a potential conflict of interest.
+2. A Statement of Economic Interest, in which the candidate discloses personal financial information that may create a potential conflict of interest (mandatory).

-3. Several Campaign Disclosure Statements, which disclose funding sources and how the funds were spent.
+3. Several Campaign Disclosure Statements, which disclose funding sources and how the funds were spent (mandatory).

 These are public records, and most are posted on the city’s Web site, or may be purchased from the City Clerk for 10 cents per page.

-Note: If a candidate raises or spends $1,000 or more, that candidate officially qualifies as a controlled committee, and therefore must file a statement of organization and identify a treasurer.
+Note: If a candidate raises or spends $2,000 or more, that candidate officially qualifies as a controlled committee, and therefore must file a Form 410, Statement of Organization and identify a treasurer.
 Although the candidate may serve as his or her own treasurer, it is strongly recommended that the candidate select another person to serve in that function, preferably someone with experience in basic accounting.
 The candidate and treasurer filing obligations continue on a semi-annual basis until the candidate leaves the Council or terminates the committee.
 Fines may be imposed for non-compliance.

-Temporary political signs must be removed no later than 5 days after the election.
+• Signs must be removed no later than 5 days after Election Day

 HOW TO BEGIN

-Note: If you raise or spend $1,000 or more, your filing obligations have been triggered and you should contact the City Clerk’s Office immediately.
+Note: If you raise or spend $2,000 or more, your filing obligations have been triggered and you should contact the City Clerk’s Office or the Fair Political Practices Commission for information on opening a campaign committee.

 City Clerk's Office